 I work as a milling-machine operator.
 In my shop, we have some numerical control (NC) milling machines, which run on a perforated paper tape (PPT) system.
-This PPT contains all the information to perform a specified function.
+This PPT www.Commodore.ca May Not Reprint Without Permission contains all the information to perform a specified function.